ambisonictoolkit/atk-sc3/README.md

 website](http:www.ambisonictoolkit.net/) or send us an [e-mail](mailto:info[at]ambisonictoolkit.net).
-See also [Introducing the Ambisonic Toolkit](http://doc.sccode.org/Guides/Intro-to-the-ATK.html) for an overview on working with the ATK for SuperCollider3.
+See also [Introducing the Ambisonic Toolkit](http://doc.sccode.org/Guides/Intro-to-the-ATK.html) for an overview on working with the ATK for SuperCollider.